liatrio/autogov-workflows/README.md

 - `image-digest` (string): The image digest of the image that was built from the build-image job.
 - `image-artifact-id` (string): The artifact-id of the image artifacts.
-- `all-attestations-artifact-id` (string): The artifact-id of all attestation artifacts.

 #### `.github/workflows/rw-lp-attest-blob.yaml`

 - `blob-artifact-id` (string): The artifact-id of the build artifacts.
-- `all-attestations-artifact-id` (string): The artifact-id of all attestation artifacts.

 #### `.github/workflows/rw-lp-verify.yaml`